aecsocket/aeronet/README.md

     in implementation, and less cognitive load on the API user
   * Configuration options can still be exposed, however there should always be a set of sane defaults
+* Lightweight and have a small footprint
+  * The crate minimizes the amount of data copied by using [`Bytes`], reducing allocations
+  * Features such as reliability and ordering are implemented with a small memory footprint

 This crate does not aim to be:
 * A high-level app networking library, featuring replication, rollback, etc.